Unsupervised Domain Adaptation Using Approximate Label Matching: Introduction

+Domain adaptation comes in three specific forms.
+In supervised domain adaptation, we are given several fully-labeled sources, and the goal is to learn a model that is stronger than one trained on any of the sources alone.
+In semi-supervised domain adaptation, we again have fully-labeled sources, but also a partially-labeled target domain.
+In this setting we are interested in classifying the unlabeled target data well by making use of all available information.
+In this article, we consider unsupervised domain adaptation, where we are given labeled source examples but do not have access to labels on target examples.

+To coerce a model trained on one domain into performing well on another, domain adaptation methods often learn a transformation that makes the source samples statistically similar to the target samples.
+Correspondingly, the difficulty of domain adaptation lies in learning a high-quality transformation.
+Previous methods typically learn this transformation by considering only source and target samples, and sometimes source labels, but do not make any use of the target labels since they are not provided in this version of the problem.

-In this work we present a new method for unsupervised domain adaptation.
-Our approach assigns an approximate, better-than-guessing labeling to the target dataset, then uses this labeling to uncover a transformation that matches the target data with the data from a particular source.
+In this work, we propose a new approach to unsupervised domain adaptation called approximate label matching (ALM).
+Our method constructs a rough labeling of the target data that we then exploit to dramatically improve the quality of the learned transformation between source and target data.

-After describing the technique in detail, we will provide illustrative and practical examples demonstrating its performance in several spheres.
+As a concrete illustration, we show a synthetic unsupervised domain adaptation problem, discussed further in Section~\ref{section:synth}, that highlights the potential importance of target label information in domain adaptation tasks (Figure~\ref{ex0}).
+We place three circular domains on each of the three vertices of an equilateral triangle.
+Points that are inside the triangle's perimeter are assigned negative labels and those outside are assigned positive labels.
+Despite the obvious similarities of each domain, without somehow incorporating target labels, it would clearly be impossible to uncover the rotation and translation that aligns the target data to either of the available sources.
+We find that ALM performs well in this adversarial situation, while other methods struggle.
+This example might seem contrived, but we show in experiments (Section~\ref{section:meg}) that real data can have similar properties.\looseness=-1

+In Sections~\ref{our method} and \ref{sec:roughLabeling} we introduce and provide an intuitive justification for our method.
+In Section~\ref{sec:adreg} we discuss what it means for our model to overfit, and provide a simple regularization scheme that prevents this behavior.
+Finally, in Sections~\ref{section:synth} and \ref{section:results} we present comparative results of ALM applied to both simulated and real data, and we show that ALM outperforms related methods for domain adaptation.